foxrtb/paper.anodoscrypto.com/README.md

-# paper.dash.org
+# paper.anodoscrypro.com
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side ANDS Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now ANDS addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation